 Passionate is a light to medium purple.
 Surprisingly, Passionate is more liquified with a much thinner texture than the rest of the shades.
 And, it’s also hard to fill neatly and perfectly into my lips.
 This is the most stubborn I got.
 The lipstick is indeed blended well, but more likely to leave uneven residues and streaks.
 It takes about one to two minutes to utterly dry down and be kiss-proof in the absence of heavy, tacky feelings.
 Likewise, I’m not lucky with purple lipsticks so this looks odd on me somehow.

 There is one thing I totally agree with theBalm Meet Matte Hughes lipsticks, they are very long-lasting for seven to eight hours and a half.
 Eating and drinking will not make the product fade away easily.
 Except for meals with a lot of oil, that can make the lipstick crumble off gradually from the inner parts of my lips.

 Housed in a plastic, transparent tube that you can see the lipstick colors through with an aluminum lid.
 The tube is weightless and easy to use.
 The product has a very impressive packaging design, which is nostalgic and vintage.
 I totally love its small cardboard container with the image of a lovey-dovey couple.
 That is cute and hilarious.

 4. Rating 8/10

-I think these lippies are fascinating and worth to try.
+I think these lippies are fascinating and worth trying.
 The products aren’t clumping like many other matte liquid lipsticks I did use before.
 However, they seem not to really work in the same way when applied onto lips, some are good and some are bad.
 I’ll give 8 out of 10.

 Hope the review is useful and informative enough about the theBalm Meet Matt(e) Hughes Long Lasting Liquid Lipstick.
-If you have any questions or ideas, please share with me.
+If you have any questions or ideas, please share them with me.
 That’s my pleasure.
 Thank you so much for joining me!